bluerobotics/ardusub-gitbook/quick-start/vehicle-frame.md

 The first step in building an ArduSub vehicle is to pick a vehicle "frame" from which to mount and orient thrusters.
 Some frames use less thrusters, while others have better manueverability (strafe, pitch/roll stability).

 ArduSub includes a high-level motor library that can configure motors in any configuration.
 This library is used to implement a number of supported frame configurations.

 All configurations are shown from **top-down view**.
 Green thrusters indicate counter-clockwise propellers and blue thrusters indicate clockwise propellers (or vice-versa).
+The numbers next to each thruster correspond to the numbered main output on the [autopilot board](/introduction/hardware-options/required-hardware/autopilot.html) when the ESC signal wires are plugged in.

 Currently supported are: